d-mcalpin/speakeasy/README.md

 [Font Awesome](https://fontawesome.com/) was used to find icons for use in buttons across the site.

 [Code Beautify](https://codebeautify.org/) was used to format HTML files and ensure consistency in spacing.

+[Google Drive](www.google.com) was used to store and share the projects Wireframes.

 <span id="testing"></span>